jrnewton/udemy-vue-complete-guide/README.md

+# Branch Notes

+This branch contains reference code committed from the course examples.
+Yours truly did not type any of this in by hand.

 # Vue - The Complete Guide (w/ Router, Vuex, Composition API)

 Playing around with [Vue3](https://v3.vuejs.org/) while working through the Udemy course [Vue - The Complete Guide](https://www.udemy.com/course/vuejs-2-the-complete-guide).